F5Networks/f5-bigip-runtime-init/tests/functional/README.md

 # Workflow

  The functional tests pipeline consists of three phases:
-   1. Init    - provisioning cloud resources using terraform as well as service installation
+   1. Init    - provisioning cloud resources using Terraform as well as service installation
    2. Execute - mocha tests execution
-   3. Cleanup - deprovisioning of cloud resources using terraform
+   3. Cleanup - deprovisioning of cloud resources using Terraform

 # Triggers